-Fibromyalgia and Coexisting Conditions
+Fibromyalgia and coexisting conditions

-Learn how to treat related problems and gain better control of your fibro.
+Learn how to treat related problems and gain better control of your fibromyalgia.

 Some health conditions seem to go hand in hand with fibromyalgia—and maybe you've experienced some of them.
-It's not yet clear whether related problems are truly separate illnesses or symptoms of fibro.
-Researchers also aren't sure if fibromyalgia causes these other conditions, if the conditions cause fibromyalgia or if they are completely unrelated.
+It's not clear whether related problems are truly separate illnesses or symptoms of fibro.
+Researchers also aren't sure if fibromyalgia causes these other conditions, if the conditions cause fibromyalgia or if they are unrelated.

 Regardless, to feel your best, you should work with your healthcare provider (HCP) to manage and treat these issues.
 Fortunately, there are many options for doing just that.